 - Faculty fit.
 Listen to faculty actually coaching (most programs publish demo sessions).
 If you don't want to coach like them, don't train with them.

 - Post-graduation supervision.
 What happens after you certify?
-Programs that offer ongoing supervision groups are worth a premium.
+Programs that offer ongoing supervision groups, alumni practice circles, or continuing live calls are worth a premium, the supervision standard that matters most is the one you can still access in year three.

 What to do after you choose